SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-08/2025-01-23-kevin-windfall.md

 >
 > STUFF FROM LONG AGO.
 >
-> BEFORE I CAM HERE, BEFORE...
+> BEFORE I CAME HERE, BEFORE...
 >
 > BEFORE I KNEW WHAT I WAS.